Engineering on a Global Scale

 “It has helped me approach challenges from different angles and pushed me out of my role as a designer to adopt more of a big picture, holistic perspective,” she states.

 Before the trip, Johnston didn’t have much experience assessing the needs of a community.
-From transportation and paving type jobs to development and airport projects, the issues she provides solutions for are often defined in advance.
+From transportation and paving type jobs to site development and airport projects, the issues she provides solutions for are often defined in advance.

 “In Malagana, we came into the project at an earlier stage, which meant we had to figure out their needs, priorities, and work to understand all the moving parts of the community.
 It was about much more than the design itself.”